DhammaPamoda/Gong-be/dev_ops/README_FTDI_BUILD.md

 fi
 ```

 **Note:** These rules are also present in the deployment files for production environments.
-The addition to `ensure_ftdi_binary.sh` ensures the same behavior in the development environment when running `npm start`.
+The addition to `prestart_init.sh` ensures the same behavior in the development environment when running `npm start`.

 **Manual commands (if needed):**